FrSky Taranis Q X7 Transmitter - Black

 - Multiple language support (Radio arrives configured for English language)

-- Compatibility: FrSky X series (recommended), LR, D series and V8-II series receivers (plus other receivers if an external module is used).
+- Compatibility: FrSky X series (recommended) and LR series receivers (plus other receivers if an external module is used).
 Note that the Taranis Q X7 EU version is only compatible with LR and X series EU version receivers

 - 3 colour LED under power button